BahaaAlnabeeh/BahaaAlnabeeh/README.md

 - 🏢 I'm a Software Engineer
 - 👨‍💻 As a graduate of Software Engineering, I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with Flutter, Dart, Java, Android, SharedPreferences, and State Manegement, or anything related to mobile app development.
+- 💬 Ask me about my experience with Flutter, Dart, Java, Android, APIs, and Firebase or anything related to mobile app development.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.

 ### Connect with Me :